AndrewGalushka/iOSQuiz/README.md

 </p>

 ## About IOS Quiz
 **IOS Quiz** - application which allows authorization on the server for passing IOS programming tests, and save results both locally and remotely on the server.
-Also IOS Quiz working on WatchOS on pair with IOS app by WatchConnectivity.
+Also IOS Quiz working on WatchOS in pair with IOS app by WatchConnectivity.

 **Test has two modes:**
 * *Normal* - user сhooses appropriate test category, 5 minutes for whole test.